binfalse/pythumb/README.md

-# PyThumb -- Generate Thumbnails for Documents
+# PyThumb -- Generate Thumbnails of Documents

-PyThumb is a free Python-based tool to generate thumbnails for all kinds of documents.
+PyThumb is a free Python-based tool to generate thumbnails for all kinds of documents or websites.
 It can be used as a [library for other Python software](#as-a-library) or [through a web interface](#through-web), which is for example available as a [Docker image](#run-with-docker).